 The exciting project will create a public gallery and a series of artists’ workshops for NN.
 The rest of the building will be refurbished for cultural businesses and organisations including digital media and performing arts.
 The funding was awarded by South East Midlands Local Enterprise Partnership (SEMLEP) via the government’s Getting Building Fund (GBF).

-The Northampton Museum and Art Gallery has been undergoing a major renovation programme and is due to open its doors soon.
-The £6.7 million investment will feature a nine-metre-high glazed atrium, two new galleries, a schools’ activity space and café and will include exhibitions that will showcase the town through the ages and highlight our proud standing as Britain’s boot and shoe capital.
+The Northampton Museum and Art Gallery is now OPEN on Guildhall Road after undergoing a major renovation programme.
+The £6.7 million investment features a nine-metre-high glazed atrium, two new galleries, a schools’ activity space and café and includes exhibitions that showcase the town through the ages and highlight our proud standing as Britain’s boot and shoe capital.

 On the other side of the road is the award winning Royal & Derngate Theatre – one of the major producing venues in the country which has featured world-famous premiers such as Arthur Miller’s The Hook, Aldous Huxley’s Brave New World and Soul, a play about Marvin Gaye.

 Steeped in history, the Royal Theatre is famed amongst other things for its beautiful safety curtain which was created and pained by Henry Bird and inspired by sources such as Commedia dell’Arte and Hamlet’s mirror.
 Amongst the many famous actors to tread the boards at the Royal Theatre, the most notable is arguably Errol Flynn who made early appearances before embarking on his film career.

 Amongst its many accolades, the Royal & Derngate won best Regional Theatre in 2011 and was later nominated again in 2016; it also claimed the 2015 UK Theatre Management Award for Best Presentation of Touring Theatre for Made in Northampton co-produced work.